sofia-dominguezc/MNIST-diffusion/README.md

 All commands will automatically download the data into a `data/` folder.

-### Generate syntetic images using pre-trained models
+### Generate synthetic images using pre-trained models

 `python src generate --dataset EMNIST --model autoencoder`